amsvensson/open-referral-madrid/Log Book.md

 In the meantime, while stuff has been installing, I have been manually filling out the Google Spreadsheet template with data from the Centros de Dia, to see if I will be able to populate the database with this.

+---
+Some notes about the translation - after formatting the yml-files correctly (with help from a yml consistently check website), and several iterations of trying, I got it through the Ohana API start-up process without any errors or warnings.
+So, good to go I thought, until I logged into the admin interface and got (database?) errors which had not been there before.
+Decided that I will have to wait to get the translations working for now, will center on populating the database first of all, and then deal with getting the translations to work..

 Sunday, 17 May
 --------------